bamlab/react-native-image-resizer/README.md

 quality | A number between 0 and 100.
 Used for the JPEG compression. rotation | Rotation to apply to the image, in degrees, for android.
 On iOS, rotation is limited (and rounded) to multiples of 90 degrees. outputPath | The resized image path.
 If null, resized image will be stored in cache folder.
-To set outputPath make sure to add option for rotation too (if no rotation is needed, just set it to 0).
+To set outputPath make sure to add option for rotation too (if no rotation is needed, just set it to 0). keepMeta | If `true`, will attempt to preserve all file metadata/exif info, except the orientation value since the resizing also does rotation correction to the original image.
+Defaults to `false`, which means all metadata is lost.
+Note: This can only be `true` for `JPEG` images which are loaded from the file system (not Web).

 ## 👉 About Bam